SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: HARDWARE ARCHITECTURE

 To mitigate this issue, we pin reused KV entries in an on-chip invariance buffer.
 By serving reused data directly from the on-chip buffer, off-chip HBM accesses are restricted exclusively to KV entries generated at the current layer.
 Under this condition, each HBM port fetches data only from its locally assigned memory region, and no cross-port physical channel conflicts are introduced.
 As a result, port-level parallelism directly translates into independent HBM physical channel activity, ensuring balanced channel utilization and maximizing effective bandwidth, as illustrated in \Cref{fig:mapping}(b)(ii).

-We argue that managing this buffer is computationally "free" with pre-determined routing decisions.
+We argue that managing this buffer \revC{incurs negligible performance overhead} with pre-determined routing decisions.
 At the start of the decoding of token $j$ at layer $i$, the routing bitmask for layer $i+1$ regarding all preceding tokens is already finalized during the generation of token $j-1$.
 This look-ahead information allows the controller to determine—in the background—which KV entries (whether currently being fetched from HBM or residing in the buffer) must be retained for the subsequent layer.
-Consequently, the buffer update for layer $i+1$ is performed concurrently with the decoding of layer $i$.
-This ensures that buffer maintenance always incurs zero-latency overhead, as it never sits on the critical path of the AXI transaction.
+Consequently, the invariant KV selection and the related buffer update for layer $i+1$ is performed concurrently with the decoding of layer $i$. \revC{ Specifically, the data fetched from the HBM interface is broadcast to both the PE array for linear projections ($QK^T$ and $SV$ computations) and the KV buffer update logic.
+A crossbar-based routing mechanism selects and stores entries required for subsequent self-attention computation.
+This design enables buffer maintenance to be fully overlapped with computation and to introduce no additional off-chip memory transactions, thereby removing it from the critical path of AXI data movement. }

-This "temporal-free" property provides maximum benefit during consecutive self-attention layers, where the buffer acts as the primary data source for reused KVs.
+This \revC{overlap-based latency hiding} provides maximum benefit during consecutive self-attention layers, where the buffer acts as the primary data source for reused KVs.
 In scenarios where self-attention is skipped at layer $i+1$, the invariance buffer is effectively invalidated.
 When self-attention eventually resumes at a later layer, cross-layer KV loads from HBM are required to restore attention correctness.
 However, even in this "non-consecutive" case, the proposed approach does not degrade performance; the buffer update for the next potential attention process remains an auxiliary, overlapped operation that introduces no additional contention compared to the baseline execution.
-By significantly accelerating consecutive-layer blocks—the most common pattern in our slighted pruned LLMs—we achieve a substantial increase in effective memory throughput.
+By significantly accelerating consecutive-layer blocks—the most common pattern in our slightly pruned LLMs—we achieve a substantial increase in effective memory throughput.